Global-Ecosystems-Atlas/.github/profile/README.md

 #### Data products

 - Global Training and Validation Dataset for Ecosystem Functional Groups (link).
 An open-access dataset of more than 90,000 human-labelled point data records representing occurrences of 110 Ecosystem Functional Groups.
 Suitable for training spatial models, evaluating efforts to cross-reference existing map classifications to the IUCN Global Ecosystem Typology, or independently validating spatial datasets that were developed to represent ecosystem functional groups.
 Publication expected in 2026.
+You can view our labeling progress on our [annotation tracker app](https://geo-global-ecosystems-atlas.projects.earthengine.app/view/trainingdataviewer).
 - Global Ecosystems Atlas Data Catalogue (link).
 A data catalogue of existing spatial data products that are intended to represent ecosystems ('source datasets').
 Searches focus on publicly available data repositories, datasets associated with the scientific literature, and through a program of coordinated outreach to national environment agencies and ecosystem map developers.
 - Global Ecosystems Atlas Synthesis Map (link).
 The Global Ecosystems Atlas synthesis map is a data product designed to support a range of environmental initiatives through the provision of a spatially and thematically consistent geospatial data product that represents the distribution of the world's ecosystems.
 The data product is a set of 119 Cloud-optimised Geotiffs that include three synthesis, which represent the ecosystem functional group, biomes and realms of the IUCN Global Ecosystem Typology, 110 binary layers that represent the 110 individual ecosystem functional groups of the Global Ecosystem Typology, a data mask, and a set of quality assurance data layers that indicate the data provenance, development year and other relevant aspects of data quality.
+- Ecosystem cross-referencing tables (link).
+These tables cross-reference existing ecosystem maps housed in the Atlas Data Catalogue to the IUCN Global Ecosystem Typology.
+The cross-reference tables are provided in a standard format that complies with the [IUCN cross-referencing guidelines](https://portals.iucn.org/library/sites/library/files/documents/2025-026-En.pdf).

 #### Reports